python-poetry/poetry/docs/faq.md

 ### Poetry busts my Docker cache because it requires me to COPY my source files in before installing 3rd party dependencies

 By default running `poetry install ...` requires you to have your source files present (both the "root" package and any directory path dependencies you might have).
-This interacts poorly with Docker's caching mechanisms because any change to the source file will make any layers (subsequent commands in your Dockerfile) re-run.
+This interacts poorly with Docker's caching mechanisms because any change to a source file will make any layers (subsequent commands in your Dockerfile) re-run.
 For example, you might have a Dockerfile that looks something like this:

 ```text